garybeattiejr/sinewfitfood/README.md

 # sinewfitfood
-SinewFitFood is a website project where users can order organic, healthy food to be delivered from various locations.
+Sinew FitFood is a website project where users can order organic, healthy food to be delivered from various locations.
 Coded in HTML, CSS, normalize, jQuery.